Raoul Villain

 Raoul Villain (19 September 1885 – 17 September 1936) was a French nationalist.
-He is primarily remembered for his assassination of the French socialist leader Jean Jaurès on 31 July 1914, in Paris.
+He is primarily remembered for his assassination of French socialist leader Jean Jaurès on 31 July 1914, in Paris.
 Villain was acquitted by a jury of peers in 1919 and later fled to the Balearic island of Ibiza, where he was killed during the first stages of the Spanish Civil War.

 Early life and background

 Villain was born in Reims, Marne, France on 19 September 1885.
 As a 29-year-old student in archeology at the École du Louvre, he was a member of the Ligue des jeunes amis de l'Alsace-Lorraine ("League of Young Friends of Alsace-Lorraine"), a nationalist student group.

 After France's defeat in the Franco-Prussian War, the French provinces of Alsace and Lorraine were annexed by Germany.
 This was a source of anger and resentment in France, causing many to feel that a new war with Germany was in order to recover both territories and French pride.
 Therefore, many like Villain were opposed to the pacifist policies of Jean Jaurès.
 Villain lived for some time in England, at Loughton, where he stayed with Mrs Annie Francis, who described him, according to The Observer on 6 June 1915, as "a gentle and very kind man".